obfuscatedgenerated/LMVM/README.md

 **A virtual machine to interpret & execute LMC assembly on your computer.**

-*(Functionally similar to but not the same as bytecode VMs like JVM.
-It's more like an interpreter than a VM.)*
+*(In the first version, it will be functionally similar to but not the same as bytecode VMs like JVM.
+It's more like an interpreter than a VM.
+Compilation to a VM bytecode will be added later.)*

 ## Mnemonics